 Thanks to an insatiable musical appetite and a stupendous technique he has acquired a vast repertoire ranging from Bach to Ligeti.
 The emphasis is on the ”golden era” in piano literature from the 19th century – through the first half of the 20th century with composers such as Debussy, Busoni, Szymanowski and Rachmaninov.
 Often immersed in large scale projects Pöntinen has recently performed the complete cycles of Beethoven Sonatas and Années de Pèlerinage by Liszt.
 Many composers, among them Sven-Erik Bäck, Veli-Matti Puumala, Anders Eliasson and Anders Hillborg, have dedicated works to him and in 2007 he gave the world premiere of Shchedrin’s Romantic Duets together with the composer at the Verbier Festival.
 Always in great demand as a chamber player Pöntinen has worked with artists of distinction like Barbara Hendricks, Janine Jansen, Nobuko Imai, Martin Fröst, Zvi Zeitlin, Torleif Thedéen, Håkan Hardenberger, Svante Henryson, Ulf Wallin, Arve Tellefsen, Christian Lindberg and Nicolai Gedda.

 He has made more than 90 recordings for a.o.
 BIS, c p o, Arte Nova, EMI and Philips.
-Roland Pöntinen is also active as a composer and his Blue Winter was performed by the Philadelphia Orchestra at Carnegie Hall in 1998.
-His Danse serpentine for clarinet and piano had it’s world premiere at Wigmore Hall in 2010 with Martin Fröst.
-Pöntinen has also arranged music by Weill, Joni Mitchell and Legrand a.o. for Håkan Hardenberger and the Academy of Saint Martin in the Fields.
+Roland Pöntinen is also active as a composer and his Blue Winter was performed by the Philadelphia Orchestra under Wolfgang Sawallisch at Carnegie Hall in 1998.
+He has also arranged music by Legrand, Joni Mitchell and Weill for the trumpet player Håkan Hardenberger and Academy of St Martin in the Fields.

 Pöntinen is a member of the Royal Swedish Academy of Music and in 2001 he received the Litteris et Artibus – a royal medal for recognition of eminent skills in the artistic field.